mlinderm/npsv/README.md

 # NPSV: Non-parametric Structural Variant Genotyper

-NPSV is Python-based tool for standalone genotyping of deletion and insertion structural variants (SVs) in short-read whole genome sequencing (WGS) data.
+NPSV is a Python-based tool for stand-alone genotyping of previously detected/reported deletion and insertion structural variants (SVs) in short-read whole genome sequencing (WGS) data.
 NPSV implements a machine learning-based approach for SV genotyping that employs NGS simulation to model the combined effects of the genomic region, sequencer and alignment pipeline.

 ## Installation